- There was this perplexing article in Ars Technica about replacing Fortran for scientific computation.

 Ten or fifteen pages into a typical Ars Technica piece on the latest generation of graphics cards, I am forced to sigh, acknowledging that years of grueling study would never enable to me write with the erudition and verbosity of the author I'm reading.

-Came along this rather prolix survey of languages for scientific computation, and I finally saw the light.
-The trick is to drop the erudition part.
+Came along this survey of languages for scientific computation, and I finally saw the light.
+The trick is that you don't always have to be right.
 With that liberating thought, now it's my turn.

 For concreteness, we'll define scientific computing as computer programs written by physical and natural scientists (not mathematicians or "data scientists") to perform time-consuming numerical calculations and simulations, which need to run as fast as possible, and where throwing more hardware at the problem is not economically feasible.